The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Site title or logo

 Your site title or logo (“branding”) tells the world who you are.
 Clicking the branding leads to your homepage.
-Once you've added a site title or logo, style it in the Style Editor:
+Once you've added a site title or logo, style it in Site Styles:

 - Use the Branding Position tweak in the Header: Layout section to adjust where the branding displays, or to hide it.